bitjson/typescript-starter/README.md

 npx typescript-starter
 ```

-The interactive CLI will help you automatically create and configure your project.
+The interactive CLI will help you create and configure your project automatically.

+> Since this repo includes [the CLI and it's tests](./src/cli), you'll only need to fork or clone this project if you want to contribute.
+If you find this project useful, please consider [leaving a star](https://github.com/bitjson/typescript-starter/stargazers) so others can find it.
+Thanks!

 # Features